vinodkri/MyTechReferences/README.md

-This is my way of Thinking Fast And Slow on topics of interest over time.
+This is my way of Thinking Fast And Slow on variety of topics.